-Did you know that Bristol was the first city in England to become part of the UNESCO Global Network of Learning Cities?
-A UNESCO Learning City commits to promotes lifelong learning for all, through individual empowerment and social inclusion among other things.
-This knowledge, paired with ‘learning at work’ week which fell in May, meant that we just had to choose ‘learning’ as our most recent Creative Breakfast theme.
+Bristol’s status as the first city in England to become a UNESCO Learning City, paired with ‘learning at work’ week which fell in May, meant that we just had to choose ‘learning’ as our most recent Creative Breakfast theme.

 Take a look at what we discovered:

-Funnily enough, Middleweight Designer Jack also chose Bob Ross.
-He set the team a task.
-To create a small picture in the style of Bob using nothing but a four coloured biro.
-The results were great, and a lot of fun.
+Funnily enough, Jack also chose Bob Ross.
+He set the team a task: create a small picture in the style of Bob using nothing but a four-coloured biro.
+The results were great, and the whole process was a lot of fun.

 Tempt One aka Eyewriter

-Creative Artworker Jayne talked about Hello Fresh and posed the questions, why not learn to cook?
-Hello Fresh was founded in 2011 in Germany and was one of the earliest companies to offer meal-kits through the post.
-Their simple recipe cards and pre-measured ingredients make it easy for even the worst cooks to produce tasty, home-cooked meals.
-They’ve grown rapidly since their launch with 1.3 million subscribers across Germany, Netherlands, UK, US and Australia.
+Jayne talked about Hello Fresh and posed the question: why not learn to cook?
+Hello Fresh was one of the earliest companies to offer meal-kits through the post.
+Their simple recipe cards and pre-measured ingredients make it easy for even the worst cooks to learn to produce tasty, home-cooked meals.

 The CNA Language School